Grudz/Grudz.github.io/index.md

 # About Me

 My fondest memories of my time at Oakland University revolve around the people I met through classes, hockey, internships, and the Autonomous Vehicle Club.
 I developed relationships with professors beyond class topics that provided me great insight into potential careers.
 I stepped out of my comfort zone being the youngest by two to four years on OU’s hockey team.
 I was fortunate to have a physical outlet playing a sport I love while gaining friendships and confidence, all while improving my communication and teamwork skills.
 I found camaraderie being a member of the Autonomous Vehicle Club.
 I was able to collaborate with very intelligent and diverse teammates.
 I took a leadership role as Vice President after being a member for one year.
-In my free time, I continue to play hockey, study artificial intelligence, tinker with ROS, and work on personal engineering projects.
+In my free time, I continue to play hockey and tinker with ROS or other personal engineering projects.

 ---

-This webpage has 5 sections:
+### Overview

-**In Progress, Autonomous Vehicle Systems, Autonomous Vehicle Club, Embedded Software, Machine Learning**
+**ROS Projects, Autonomous Vehicle Club, 6502 Computer, Machine Learning**

 ##### Social Media and Contact:
 **LinkedIn:** <a href="https://www.linkedin.com/in/bengrudzien/">linkedin.com/in/bengrudzien</a>